Borderline (Tame Impala song): Background and production

-After spending extensive time working on Tame Impala's third album Currents (2015), Kevin Parker decided to shift away from being a perfectionist towards more spontaneity, adding that he "finds something that sounds good I should just do it and not think about it".
+After spending extensive time working on Tame Impala's third album Currents (2015), Kevin Parker decided to shift away from being a perfectionist towards more spontaneity, adding that if he "finds something that sounds good I should just do it and not think about it".
 "Borderline" was released as a single in 2019 but was reworked and re-released for multiple reasons.
 For one, Parker said he had accidentally made the bassline too quiet, and also wanted to change a few other elements of the song, as he had been pressured to release it prematurely.
 He elaborated: "The way I describe it is the way it sounds now is the way I was hearing it when I released it the first time.
 So for me, the drums sounded just heaps more hard-hitting.
 And it was just things that I could hear in the song that I didn't realise no one else could, for example, the bassline, which was just kind of an example of lack of perspective when you're working on a song, or anything that anyone's working on ever.
 You lose perspective when you're working on it, which is good, too, it's kind of beautiful that you have no idea what you're doing."